Privileged and Service Account Management

 Services are often installed under the built-in Local System account, which gives what are essentially local administrator privileges, so they are more predictable in how they will be able to be used if compromised.
 While local administrator privileges may seem somewhat harmless since they are not usually useable on other computers on your network, the local administrator privileges can end up granting access to domain username/password combinations.
 An attacker can use this as a jumping point leading to account changes that allow for elevated access to other parts of your network.
 As a result, both locking down a service account and following good password change and audit procedures is an important part of keeping your systems secure.

 When it comes to the configuration and management of service accounts, there a few things listed below that can help.

 - Auditing – Logging and auditing of service accounts, and all accounts in any case, is very important to keep systems secure.
-Using an event log aggregator and looking for specific events can be helpful in discovering security problems and services that are not working correctly.
+Using a SIEM looking for specific events can be helpful in discovering security problems and services that are not working correctly.